Occupational Data Definitions

 Work experience in a related occupation.
 For some occupations, work experience in a related occupation may be a typical method of entry.
 The majority of occupations in this category are first-line supervisors of service, sales, and production occupations or managers of all occupations.
 Although work experience in a related occupation is beneficial for all occupations, this metric captures work experience that is commonly considered necessary by employers, or is a commonly accepted substitute for other, more formal types of training or education.
 Occupations are assigned one of the following three categories that deal with length of time spent gaining related work experience:

 5 years or more.
 This is assigned to occupations if 5 or more years of work experience in a related occupation is typically needed for entry.
 Examples include financial managers and computer and information systems managers.

 Less than 5 years.
 To enter occupations in this category, workers typically need less than 5 years of work experience in a related occupation.
-Examples include food service managers and database administrators.
+Examples include food service managers and information security analysts.

 None.
 No work experience in a related occupation is typically needed.
 Examples are audiologists and actuaries.